phalcon-kit/docs/docs/core/request.md

 ### CORS and Preflight Request Handling

-In modern web applications, handling Cross-Origin Resource Sharing (CORS) and preflight requests is crucial for ensuring seamless interaction between different domains. `Zemit\Http\Request` provides specialized methods to manage these
+In modern web applications, handling Cross-Origin Resource Sharing (CORS) and preflight requests is crucial for ensuring seamless interaction between different domains. `PhalconKit\Http\Request` provides specialized methods to manage these
 scenarios:

 - **CORS Request Detection `isCors()`**: This method determines whether a request is a CORS request.
 It checks for the